School Uniforms in Japan

 The uniform was born with that fashion/vogue.

-In 1879, the school for nobilities and imperial families, Gakusyuuin, accepted the military uniform design for students (at that time, the uniform was with a stand-up collar).
+In 1879, Gakusyuuin, the school for nobles and imperial families, introduced a military uniform design for its students, which featured a stand-up collar.

 So, the first one was concerned with the army.